 The Web-based Signage Business Group was organized to realize the future digital signage ecosystem using Open Web Technologies.
 The BG has published this document as a cornerstone for deep and detailed discussions, so that the BG can discuss needed functionalities carefully.

+2. Purpose of this draft document

+[ Contributor’s note: need more description ]

 In this document, some narrative scenarios are shown, making it easy to understand how web-based signage will be used and why the functionalities are important, for everyone.

 Subsequently, this document shows some use cases that correspond to the scenarios.

 Finally, this document lists requirements for Web-based signage and indicates which technologies are adaptable for each requirement and what technologies need to be developed newly.

-2. Terminology
+3. Terminology